 Not everyone is comfortable with switching without some help.
 I've previously written about being asked by the originator of Ubuntu MATE to help with the Welcome application, and about my follow-up providing documented help to assist with discoverability once you have Ubuntu MATE installed, but that all assumed you have discovered Linux and Ubuntu MATE, and that you have figured out how to download and install it.
-With that in mind, I wrote the book "Ubuntu MATE: Upgrading from Windows or OSX" to help before all of that.
-Whether you are new to Linux, upgrading from to Linux, or just thinking about moving to Linux, this book provides you with practical, day-to-day advice on how you can obtain, install, and use the Ubuntu MATE distribution of Linux and its applications.
-We think it's the best book for learning about Ubuntu MATE and to get started on using it to get things done!
+With that in mind, I wrote two books for Ubuntu MATE users.
+The first, "Ubuntu MATE: Upgrading from Windows or OSX" provides you with practical, day-to-day advice on how you can obtain, install, and begin to use the Ubuntu MATE distribution of Linux and its applications.
+We think it's the best introduction for learning about Ubuntu MATE and to get started on using it to get things done!

 Once you become aware that there is dependable, secure, capable, and modern software to run your computer that rivals all others in popularity and actual use, you will want to try the Linux operating system.
-Perhaps you've been using a member of the Unix/Linux family - Linux, Android, ChromeOS, BSD or even OSX - for quite a while.
+Perhaps you've been using a member of the Unix/Linux family - Linux, Android, ChromeOS, BSD or even macOS - for quite a while.
 If so, you are likely looking for new ways to optimize your technology for the way you work.
-This book is for computer users who just want to use Linux to get things done.
+These books are for computer users who just want to use Linux to get things done.

 After your upgrade, you would like to have a computer with software that is like your previous computer's software, only better.
 By "better" we know you mean a modern but familiar user experience design, easy to understand and use, designed with security built-in, and protection from viruses and spyware included.
 All of that should be included and upgradeable at no additional charge.
 You want it all to "just work" with minimal or no maintenance – automatic security updates and software upgrades for both the operating system and all of your installed applications.
 You don't mind paying for software, but you prefer the "try before you buy" philosophy.
 We think you'll find that Ubuntu MATE gives you all of that and more!